leandromoreira/redlock-rb/README.md

 There are a number of libraries and blog posts describing how to implement a DLM (Distributed Lock Manager) with Redis, but every library uses a different approach, and many use a simple approach with lower guarantees compared to what can be achieved with slightly more complex designs.

 This lib is an attempt to provide an implementation to a proposed distributed locks with Redis.
-Totally inspired by: ( http://redis.io/topics/distlock )
+Totally inspired by: [Redis topic distlock](http://redis.io/topics/distlock)

 ## Installation